-5 Trends that Changed the Auto Repair Industry in 2022
+5 Trends that Changed the Vehicle Repair Industry in 2022

 Inflation – perhaps one of the words that best defines 2022.
 At the close of 2021 many were hoping we had seen the worst of rising inflation as supply chain issues were getting better, whether it was the lower cost of shipping goods or automakers predicting improved supplies of semiconductor chips.
 But then Russia invaded Ukraine and the cost of oil and other raw materials shot up.
 Overall inflation hit a forty-year high at midyear, and the 6.6 percent increase in Sep’22 in core CPI which excludes energy and food prices was the biggest increase since August 1982.